jennahamlin/tinselR/manuscript/paper.md

 provide three datasets (i.e. Newick formatted tree, genetic distance matrix, and metadata file).
 These data are either *Eschericia coli* (from NCBI Bioproject:PRJNA218110) or *Salmonella enterica* (from NCBI Bioproject:
 PRJNA230403) with the number of isolates ranging from 14 - 19.
+The genomic data used in the example data sets was generated and used under the CDC IRB protocol 7172.
 After clicking on the 'Example Data' tab, users can select one of the datasets (e.g. example data 1, example data 2, and example data 3 (Figure 2) from the drop down menu.
 We highlight the capabilities of tinselR (Figure 3) using example data 1 below.

 # Figures